frankiert/crass.ai-big-bench-contribution/How to improve current LLM.md

 * Oh, Jong-Hoon et al. (2013): Why-question answering using intra-and inter-sentential causal relations.
 In: Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics,1733-1743.
 * Oh, Jong-Hoon et al. (2017): Multi-column convolutional neural networks with causality-attention for why-question answering.
 Proceedings of the Tenth ACM International Conference on Web Search and Data Mining, 415-424.
 * Pearl, Judea (2000): Causality.
 Models, Reasoning, and Inference.
 Cambridge University Press.
-* Pearl, Judea (2011): The algorithmization of counterfactuals.
-In: Annals for Mathematics and Artificial Intelligence 61(1),29-39.
 * Priol, Remi Le (2021): An Analysis of the Adaptation Speed of Causal Models. https://arxiv.org/abs/2005.09136
 * Raffel, Colin et al. (ed.)
 (2021): Workshop on Enormous Language Models: Perspectives and Benchmarks.
 ICLR | 2021. https://iclr.cc/Conferences/2021/Schedule?showEvent=2147
 * Reutlinger Alexander (2013): The Interventionist Theory of Causation.
 In: A Theory of Causation in the Social and Biological Sciences.
 Palgrave Macmillan, London. https://doi.org/10.1057/9781137281043_2